ISISComputingGroup/ibex_developers_manual/Handling-Invalid-Values.md

 1. the alarm status of the PV is changed to `[can-we-invent-a-calibration-alarm?]`

 # IBEX Conventions for Invalid Values
-For each type of invalid value (described) above, IBEX will behave according to the conventions described below.
+For each type of invalid value (described above), IBEX will behave according to the conventions described below.
 There are specific conventions for different features of IBEX - the dashboard area of the IBEX GUI (i.e. the IBEX client), log files, genie_python, the Web Dashboard.

 ## Communication Errors:
 In this situation IBEX cannot read a value from a device.
 In practice, this means EPICS will signal a `[what-is-the-name-of-the alarm?]` alarm on a PV.
 On encountering a `[what-is-the-name-of-the alarm?]` alarm, IBEX will behave as follows: